Water wheel: Indian subcontinent

+Ismail al-Jazari's Book of Knowledge of Ingenious Mechanical Devices (1206) uses the term "Sindhi wheel" to describe a sāqiya.
+This indicates it may have originated in the northwestern Indian subcontinent (modern Pakistan).
+During the Delhi Sultanate (1206–1526), geared water-raising wheels were introduced from the Islamic world to India.

+Medieval Europe

-Early Medieval Europe
+Early medieval Europe

 Ancient water-wheel technology continued unabated in the early medieval period where the appearance of new documentary genres such as legal codes, monastic charters, but also hagiography was accompanied with a sharp increase in references to watermills and wheels.

 The earliest vertical-wheel in a tide mill is from 6th-century Killoteran near Waterford, Ireland, while the first known horizontal-wheel in such a type of mill is from the Irish Little Island (c.
 630).
 As for the use in a common Norse or Greek mill, the oldest known horizontal-wheels were excavated in the Irish Ballykilleen, dating to c.
 636.

-The earliest excavated water wheel driven by tidal power was the Nendrum Monastery mill in Northern Ireland which has been dated to 787, although a possible earlier mill dates to 619.
-Tide mills became common in estuaries with a good tidal range in both Europe and America generally using undershot wheels.